SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks: Evaluation

-\textbf{Hardware and software configuration.} For hardware, all the experiments are conducted on two Linux servers.
-The first one is equipped with two 16-core Intel Xeon 6226R CPUs, 96~GB RAM, and two NVIDIA RTX A6000 48~GB GPUs (connected by NVLinks).
-The second one has two 32-core AMD EPYC 7513 CPUs, 256~GB RAM, and four NVIDIA RTX A6000 48~GB GPUs (connected by PCIe).
-We run the experiments on both servers and the corresponding results are identical.
-We report the results based on the first server, unless otherwise specified.
-For software, we use Python 3.8, PyTorch v2.0.1, DGL v1.1.0, and CUDA 11.8.
+\textbf{Hardware.} All experiments are conducted on three Linux servers.
+The first one has 96~GB RAM and two NVIDIA RTX A6000 48-GB GPUs.
+The second one has 256~GB RAM and four NVIDIA RTX A6000 48-GB GPUs.
+The third one has 128~GB RAM and eight NVIDIA V100 16-GB GPUs.
+We run the experiments on all three servers and observe that their results are identical.

-\textbf{Datasets.} We consider 16 popular real-world graph datasets whose statistics are summarized in Table~\ref{table:dataset}.
-The datasets cover most publicly available graphs for node classification tasks via GNNs.
-All datasets can be found in~\cite{wang2019dgl, zeng2019graphsaint, hu2020open}.
+\textbf{Datasets.} We consider seven large real-world graph datasets from DGL~\cite{wang2019dgl} and OGB~\cite{hu2020open}, whose statistics are summarized in Table~\ref{table:dataset}.
 We convert directed graphs into undirected ones by adding reverse edges, as done in DGL and DistDGL.
-For the training/validation/test split, we follow the rules given by DGL and OGB.
-For the datasets that the split rules are not provided by DGL or OGB, we randomly select 70\% as training nodes, 15\% as validation nodes, and the remaining 15\% as test nodes.

-\textbf{Streaming partitioning baselines.} We consider a few popular streaming-based partitioning algorithms as baselines, including DBH (also called Libra)~\cite{xie2014distributed}, PowerGraph~\cite{gonzalez2012powergraph}, HDRF~\cite{petroni2015hdrf}, and 2PS-L~\cite{mayer2022out}.
-We use the replication factor as the performance metric since it has been widely used to assess the quality of graph partitioning algorithms, and it is also a good indicator of memory consumption.
-For a partition result $\mathcal{P} \!=\! \{\mathcal{P}_1, \cdots, \mathcal{P}_p\}$, its corresponding replication factor, say, $RF_{\mathcal{P}}$, is defined as $RF_{\mathcal{P}} = ({\sum_{i=1}^p|V_i|})/{|V|}$, where $V_i$ is the set of nodes (vertices) in partition $\mathcal{P}_i$.